ImSreyas/TextWizard/README.md

-<h1 align="center"> TextExtractor ✨</h1>
+<h1 align="center"> TextWizard ✨</h1>

-⚡ Welcome to TextExtractor, your go-to web application for effortlessly extracting text from images, managing your extracted data, and even sharing and collaborating with others.
+⚡ Welcome to TextWizard, your go-to web application for effortlessly extracting text from images, managing your extracted data, and even sharing and collaborating with others.
 This application is built using the Python Flask framework, providing a seamless and user-friendly experience.

 ## 🚀 Features